Rangabits/calculator_application/README.md

 1. The ***Investment Calculator*** takes in the salary and age of an individual and proposes an amout the person should invest in differnet types of investment areas and projects an approximate compounded return in 5 years and compares this to Bank FDs as of the current interest rate.
 2. calculate simple intrest & Compund intrest on the investment
+3. **Currency Converto** takes in amount and Foreign Currency and return Indian rupee equivalent value

 ### Availability
 The application is available for use via the URL: https://cal-app-osse-28.herokuapp.com/